Fire Extinguishers

 Class C

-Fires involve flammable or combustible liquids such as gasoline, kerosene, grease and oil.
-The numerical rating for class B extinguishers indicates the approximate number of square feet of fire it can extinguish.
+Fires involve flammable liquids like gasoline, oil, grease, and kerosene.
+The extinguisher’s numerical rating shows how many square feet of fire it can handle.

-Fires involve electrical equipment, such as appliances, wiring, circuit breakers and outlets.
-Never use water to extinguish class C fires – the risk of electrical shock is far too great!
-Class C extinguishers do not have a numerical rating.
-The C classification means the extinguishing agent is non-conductive.
+Fires involve energized electrical equipment like appliances, wiring, circuit breakers, and outlets.
+Never use water there’s a high risk of electrical shock.
+Class C extinguishers have no numerical rating; the “C” means the agent is non-conductive and safe for electrical fires.

 Class K